CDLUC3/dash/user-guide.md

 ---
 ## Where to Start?

-There are multiple instances of the Dash tool (with different URLs) that all have similar functions, look, and feel.
+There are multiple instances of the Dash tool (with different URLs) that all have similar functions, look, and feel (Read more on why [here](https://github.com/CDLUC3/dash/issues/35)).

 **Researchers at UC Merced, UCLA, UC Irvine, UC Berkeley, or UCOP** can use their campus-specific Dash instance: